nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="13-18">
 ### 13.18 Project Management and Scheduling

-This is another very difficult topic to discuss.
+This is a major and important topic.
+Apart from writing code, I've spent more time thinking about project scheduling than any other aspect of Software Engineering.

 There are two worlds.
 There is the perfect world which is inhabited by management.
-Those people live in a world which is quite different from mine.
-In their world, the schedule is king, nobody ever makes a mistake, everything works.
+These people live in a world which is quite different from mine.
+In their world, the specification is clear, the schedule is realistic, nobody makes mistake and everything works.
 It's a wonderful place.
 Sadly, I've never had the good fortune to live in that world.

 I worked in a company which, to hide their identity, we'll call "West Anchors".
 A colleague was giving a board presentation in which they had a slide: